 We like to say that the Holiday season is the baker’s Super Bowl.
 It’s basically the time of year based on baking (or cooking).
 When people who don’t bake at all, pick up their mixers and make cookies for their family.
 If you’re like us and bake all year round, this is our time of year!
 It’s the time we get to shine.
 We can bake and bake and bake for hours on end and everyone just sees that as part of the season (when we do it in July, we’re somehow weird 😉 haha).
 And we wanted to celebrate the beginning of baking season (as we call it!) the only way we know how: a cake!

 We didn’t want to make it specific to any singular holiday, so we just made it a winter themed cake!
 It’s white and light blue and it has trees on the top and what we like to call “bushes”.
 It’s like a little mini winter forest scene.
-We even sprinkled on some silver sprinkles to make it shimmer a little and we put a shake of powdered sugar on the top to make it look like it had just recently snowed.
+We even sprinkled on some silver sprinkles to make it shimmer.
+The shake of powdered sugar on the top makes it look like it has just recently snowed.
 Isn’t it so cute?
 We love it!

 It’s not even too difficult to make, but it looks hard to do and spectacular!
 The trees are made out of sugar cones, so you don’t even need to worry about actually making a tree!

 3 cakes, 8-in of your favorite flavor!

 2D piping tip

 3 sugar cones, cut into different heights

 - Stack your cakes, placing a thin layer of frosting between the layers.
 Crumb coat your cakes and refrigerate for 30 minutes.
 When you take it out of the refrigerator, put a final coat of frosting on the cake.

 - Use about 1/2 a cup of frosting and color it a light blue, using the sky blue coloring.
 Place little smudges of blue frosting all over the cake and on the top.
 Using a large spatula, smooth out the cake, smearing the blue frosting.